top of page

 If you have a severe, acute injury, rest for a few days.
 Then, it is time to let the healing begin!
 Bikram Yoga was designed to restore your body to full & proper function – so it is even more important when you are injured or in pain to come practice!

 Here’s the key: practice more often, and do less.
 When you practice, don’t push past pain.
 If a posture is painful, do a step less.
 Show yourself compassion.
 Your job will be to be consistent and super patient.
-You should be able to maintain every posture in stillness, with breathing normal.
-Even if it’s 1% of the depth.
+You should be able to maintain every posture in stillness, with breathing normal, even if it’s 1% of the depth.
 The more often you can practice, the more you will stimulate your body’s own natural, powerful healing mechanisms.

 When should I not practice Bikram Yoga?